All content copyright © 2010-2019 Frank Revelo, United States copyright office registration number TX-7931345

 In the past, much floss in France and Spain was low-quality (broke or shredded easily) compared to American floss, maybe because cheap nylon-6 rather than nylon-66.
 As of 2018, I was able to find high-quality floss at Mercadona in Spain.
 15 grams for 50 meters.

 For cuticles of fingernails, where the skin tends to dry and split due to washing away natural body oils while washing clothes in the sink at hotels.
-Also sometimes needed for small areas of face in dry climates.
+Sometimes needed for small areas of face in dry climates.
+Lubricate o-rings on flashlight.
 20 grams for full 15ml jar.

 For killing fungi that cause foot odor.
 Desenex and other foot powders, with Miconazole Nitrate 2% as the active ingredient, work quite well for me.
 Other people, with different body chemistry and hence different fungi, might need something else.
 I used to not carry foot powder in Europe, and wasn't able to find Desenex or anything else with Miconazole Nitrate 2% there when I developed a fungus infection (presumably, from the showers at a cheap hotel).
 Instead, I bought a mixture of boric acid, talc and some sort of zinc compound which inhibits perspiration, which is widely available at pharmacies in Spain and which seemed to work well enough.
 But this mixture is not my first choice, since I prefer not to inhibit perspiration in my feet.
 In hot dry weather, perspiration is desireable, so as to keep feet cool and moisturized.
 50 grams for full 60ml Nalgene bottle.